Welcome to COA National Summit

 Speakers:

-• Evette Banfield — Chief Economic Development Officer, The Coalition
+• Evette Banfield — Chief Economic Development Officer, The Coalition DC

 • Yari DeJesus — Director of Economic Development, Massachusetts Association of Community Development Corporations